Strippit FC750 & FC750/2

 but after many Years of Use,

-the Coupling-Center can become Brittle and
+the Coupling-Center Will become Brittle and

 Break into Pieces.